Delphi to contest pressure to file U.S. taxes despite UK tax base

-Auto parts supplier Delphi Automotive Plc (DLPH.N) said it would "vigorously contest" pressure by U.S. tax authorities to file taxes in the United States as a domestic company, when its tax base is in the UK.
+Aug 8 Auto parts supplier Delphi Automotive Plc said it would "vigorously contest" pressure by U.S. tax authorities to file taxes in the United States as a domestic company, when its tax base is in the UK.

 The Internal Revenue Service told Delphi in June that it would be taxed as a U.S. company due to the sale of its assets to Delphi Holdings LLC after it emerged from bankruptcy in 2009, the company said in a regulatory filing on July 31. (bit.ly/V7AVo3)